emilecohen/UCB-MFE-solidity-workshop/Part_1/hardhat-intro/README.md

-### Deploy to testnet with Hadhat
+### Deploy to testnet with Hardhat

 When deploying to testnet or mainnent, you will need:
 - Connect to a node (Alchemy)
-- Use your private key to sign transactions and pay gas (you need ETH to deploy)
+- Use your private key to sign transactions and pay gas (you need ETH to deploy on Ethereum and derived testnets)

 Deploy contract: ```npx hardhat run ./scripts/sample-script.js --network <network>```